List of The Flash characters: Jay Garrick / Flash

 Jay Garrick (portrayed by John Wesley Shipp; seasons 2–4 and 6–9) is the Earth-3 version of Henry Allen.
 Hunter Zolomon held him captive in a failed attempt to harness his speed before being inspired to take up his name and persona to falsely operate as the Flash of Earth-2.
 Zoom keeps him from escaping by forcing Jay to wear a mask that suppressed his speed and prevented him from talking.
 After Zoom's defeat, Jay is rescued by Barry and returns to Earth-3.
 Jay adopts Hunter's Flash helmet as a symbol of hope, taking satisfaction in taking something from Zoom as the villainous speedster had done to him.
 After learning that Henry is his Earth-1 doppelgänger and Barry is Henry's son, Jay watches over Barry as a sympathetic yet stern mentor to which a friendship develops.
 After Barry undoes Flashpoint and trying to fix the mistakes left in its wake, he explains to Barry that time travel can have adverse consequences and that Barry must live with these mistakes.
 Jay also helps Barry come to terms with Henry's death and in battling Savitar.
 The two Flashes do initially banish Savitar to the Speed Force, but Savitar manages to escape and Jay takes Savitar's place.
 After being freed, Jay joins Team Flash in the final battle to defeat Savitar.
 Jay later returns to help Barry use Flashtime, and reveals that he plans to retire and is training a protégée as his successor as the Flash.
 Afterwards, Jay has retired and settled down with Joan.
-Barry does talk to him about the upcoming Crisis that is occurring in the multiverse.
 Sometime after the Crisis, Jay is now living on Earth-Prime in Keystone City and regains his speed powers with the help of Joan.
 Before he can join the fight against Godspeed's drones in Central City, he ends up taken captive to draw Impulse out.
 It is revealed that the future of 2040 has him as the mentor of Bart Allen, and he gets killed by Godspeed.
 Barry and XS were able to rescue Jay and Bart with help from Mecha-Vibe.
-Jay later helped out in fighting Godspeed's drones.
-Following Godspeed's defeat, Jay and Joan were present when Barry and Iris renew their vows.
-Afterwards, Jay's death in 2040 was erased.
-Unfortunately, an event has erased Joan as Jay is married to someone else which causes XS and Bart to find the time anomaly responsible on December 31, 2013.
-After XS and Bart fixed the timeline, Jay's marriage to Joan is restored as Jay mentions to the two about his own time-travel adventures like one where he fought Nazis in World War II.
-Before departing, he mentions his upcoming meeting with President Lex Luthor which he then mentions that he was kidding about it.
-Jay and Joan from 2040 help Joe find Iris in the time stone that Darhk gave Joe.
-He later helps Barry's fight with Thawne.